saileshsaurav/compare_img/README.md

 # compare_img

-goal is to comapre two similar images with slight differences hello
+Goal is to compare two images.
-2